Venezuelan presidential crisis

-The Venezuelan presidential crisis was a political crisis concerning the leadership and the legitimate president of Venezuela which lasted from 2019 to 2023, with the nation and the world divided in support for Nicolás Maduro or Juan Guaidó.
+The Venezuelan presidential crisis was a political crisis concerning the leadership and the legitimate president of Venezuela between 2019 and 2023, with the nation and the world divided in support for Nicolás Maduro or Juan Guaidó.

 Venezuela is engulfed in a political and economic crisis which has led to more than seven million people leaving the country since 2015.
-The process and results of the 20 May 2018 presidential election were widely disputed.
+The process and results of the 2018 presidential elections were widely disputed.
 The opposition-majority National Assembly declared Maduro a usurper of the presidency on the day of his second inauguration and disclosed a plan to set forth its president Guaidó as the succeeding acting president of the country under article 233 of the Venezuelan Constitution.
 A week later, the Supreme Tribunal of Justice declared that the presidency of the National Assembly was the "usurper" of authority and declared the body to be unconstitutional.
 Minutes after Maduro took the oath as president, the Organization of American States (OAS) approved a resolution in a special session of its Permanent Council declaring Maduro's presidency illegitimate and urging new elections.
 Special meetings of the OAS on 24 January and in the United Nations Security Council on 26 January were held but no consensus was reached.
 Secretary-General of the United Nations António Guterres called for dialogue.
 During the 49th General Assembly of the Organization of American States on 27 June, Guaidó's presidency was recognized by the organization.
 Guaidó and the National Assembly declared he was acting president and swore himself in on 23 January.